dsohk/rancher-devsecops-workshop/docs/part-1.md

 ![Deploy Jenkins and others](./Images-10-13-2021/part-step8-5-rancher-ui-anchore-success-pg6.png)

-It will also take awhile to deploy anchore on your devsecops cluster.
+It will also take a while to deploy anchore on your devsecops cluster.
 Likewise, let's continue our lab to deploy Sonarqube.

 **Important: Anchore community edition does not have GUI & hence no URL to login**.

 5) On Terminal 3 on Harbor VM, run the following command to setup Sonarqube.